 Fremont Arts Council’s

-The Fremont Arts Council invites all artists, aspiring artists, designers, lighting designers, musicians, and performers to propose art installations and performance for the 2017 Luminata Lantern Festival held at Green Lake Park, Thursday, September 21st, on the evening of the Autumnal Equinox.
+Do you have an illuminated creation or performance piece swimming in your mind, in progress, or created and itching to get out into the world?
+The Fremont Arts Council is seeking proposals for large-scale art installations, movable creations, experiences, and performances for the 2019 Luminata Lantern Festival held at Green Lake Park, Saturday, September 21st, on the evening of the Autumnal Equinox.
 We have both unpaid opportunities and artist grants available to support artists to create inspirational art and performance for this event.
-We are looking for illuminated art installations, lit costumes and performances, and anything else you can dream up.
+We are looking for illuminated creations to transform the entire space for the night!

-Luminata Lantern Festival is the Fall event of the FAC.
-We celebrate the season of balance, the solar autumn equinox with a gathering of community for a lantern procession around Green Lake Park.
+Luminata is the autumn celebration of the FAC.
+We celebrate the season of balance, the solar autumn equinox, with a gathering of community for a lantern procession around Green Lake Park.
 The procession culminates with more art, live acoustic music and hot cider.
 Luminata is a family friendly, nighttime event from 7:00PM- 10:00PM.

 Green Lake Park is a beautiful urban park with a meandering path around a large lake.
 The Art Council encourages artists to consider the park field clearings, trees, and lake along the procession route for illuminated art installations.

 Applicants: Any artist or artist group who has a vision for something awesome they want to bring to life in front of hundreds of people should send us their proposal.

 Grant Funds: The Luminata Art Grant Fund will provide funding for projects ranging in scale from $100 to $500.
 Grant funds may be used for artists’ fees, materials and supplies, equipment purchase or rental, travel and transportation.
 Existing artwork can be re-mounted for exhibition.